usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 ### top-level @id

-?
+Because document IDs are sometimes used to distinguish data points in processing context, a resolved profile may not present the same ID as any of the catalogs it is importing, or the same ID as its source profile.

+It is permitted to produce the profile's ID in resolution via a static mapping from the ID of the source.
+For example, the resolution of profile with ID 'profile-X' might have ID 'profile-X-RESOLUTION'.

 ### Instance metadata

 Catalog metadata is required in a catalog.
-A resolved profile's metadata should look like this --
+A resolved profile's metadata could look like this --

 ```
 id="...{}..."